webzest/Week4Project/README.md

 Johnny Sandaire
 John Hopkins University Data Cleaning / Week 4 Project Repository

+# The runAnalysis.R script will perform five pricipal steps on the UCI HAR Dataset downloaded from
+https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The CodeBook.txt describes the variables and their original authors.

 # Description of runAnalysis.r components:

-# This script will perform the following steps on the UCI HAR Dataset downloaded from
-https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 1. Merge training and test sets.
 2. Extract measurements on mean and standard deviation on each observation